leios/space-junk/src/content/jeb_1.md

 But the Bubble.
 This place was immediately special.

-There is plenty of room to move around, a free cabinet and table, and a calming underwater ocean view.
+There is plenty of room to move around, a free cabinet and table, and a calming underwater view of the ocean.
-During the day, the light scatters in just the right way to illuminate everything with mesmerizing green caustics.
+During the day, the light scatters in just the right way to illuminate everything with these mesmerizing green caustics.
 At night, it's too dark to see into the ocean and it feels like I am floating in the middle of some endless void.
 On top of that, the kelp processing is automated, so there are rarely any people in the lab to see me running in and out.
 Simply put: it was the perfect place for a teenager to do whatever embarrassing, secretive activity they could want.